 The year is 1900, the setting Paris.
-Christian (McGregor) is a young Englishman newly arrived in Paris to pursue is dream of being a poet becomes embroiled with Toulouse-Lautrec’s (Leguizamo) mad-cap scheme to create a Bohemian Revolutionary musical for presentation at the world famous Moulin Rouge, run by the larger than life Zidler (Broadbent).
+Christian (MacGregor), a young Englishman newly arrived in Paris to pursue is dream of being a poet, becomes embroiled with Toulouse-Lautrec’s (Leguizamo) mad-cap scheme to create a Bohemian Revolutionary musical for presentation at the world famous Moulin Rouge, run by the larger than life Zidler (Broadbent).

 Confusing the two English gents, Satine finds herself in Christian’s arms and falling in love.
 Tragedy, farce, romance and a lot of singing and dancing follow in this spectacular musical for the 21st century.
 The plot is pretty straight forward, you know from the outset that Christian’s and Satine’s affair is doomed so there are no surprises there – just how you’re going to travel the journey from Christian’s hopeful arrival in Paris to the broken man we first see.

-And the journey well from the opening frame of theatrical red velvet curtain being drawn, to the closing credits, Moulin Rouge! is a feast for the eyes and the soul – it is pure cinematic heaven.
+And the journey?
+Well, from the opening frame of a theatrical red velvet curtain being drawn, to the closing credits, Moulin Rouge! is a feast for the eyes and the soul – it is pure cinematic heaven.